NativeScript/docs-v7/docs/plugins/plugins.md

 ![](../img/plugins/marketplace.png)

-If you don’t find a plugin you need try asking for help on the [NativeScript community forum](https://discourse.nativescript.org/).
+If you don’t find a plugin you need try asking for help on the [NativeScript community forum](https://discourse.nativescript.org/c/plugins).
 The NativeScript team and community may be able to help find what you’re looking for.

 Also, make sure to look through the [NativeScript core modules](https://docs.nativescript.org/core-concepts/modules), which ship as a dependency of every NativeScript app.
 There’s a chance that the functionality you need is built in.
-If you’re still not finding what you need, you can request the plugin as an idea on the [NativeScript ideas portal](https://nativescript.ideas.aha.io/), or you can take a stab at [building the plugin yourself](/plugins/building-plugins/).
+If you’re still not finding what you need, you can request the plugin as an idea on the [NativeScript community forum](https://discourse.nativescript.org/c/plugins), or you can take a stab at [building the plugin yourself](/plugins/building-plugins/).

 ## Installing Plugins